 On 29 March 2021, CILPA launched the International Criminal Court Colloquium – a series dedicated specifically to advancing the scholarly debate on the work of the world’s only permanent international penal tribunal with responsibility to prosecute genocide, crimes against humanity, war crimes and the crime of aggression.
 The series, which is part of our Africa-ICC Research Project, and co-sponsored by the American Society of International Law and the International Nuremberg Principles Academy, seeks to highlight issues of particular relevance to the future success of the ICC, especially from an African perspective.
-For further information on the various past and upcoming ICC Colloquiums hosted by CILPA, click on the buttons below:

 THE ICC REFORM SERIES

 Given the ICC Prosecutor’s significant role, and the concerns of African and other States Parties and civil society about the recent selection process for the ICC Prosecutor whose term began in June 2021, CILPA, convened four separate roundtables in 2021/2022 with leading experts from academia, governments, and civil society.
 The roundtable discussions dealt with selection process for the ICC Prosecutor, the achievements of and challenges for African ICC prosecutors; ICC review and reform process; and resetting the Africa-ICC relationship.

 THE UKRAINE SERIES